 Cheap Accommodation on Tongatapu

-In Nuku’alofa, you’ll find backpacker accommodation and cheap hotel options, while outside of the city there are a few budget resorts and guest houses.
+You’ll find backpacker accommodations, guesthouses and cheap hotels mostly in Nuku’alofa.
+Those wishing to stay outside of the city can inquire about camping at Tukulolo Grounds.
 Explore your options in the 10 Best Budget Accommodations on Tongatapu.

 Luxury Holidays on Tongatapu

 If you find luxury in getting off the beaten track, having once-in-a-lifetime experiences and more, then you’ll love a getaway to Tongatapu.
-While it might not feature the five-star resorts like elsewhere in the South Pacific, Tongatapu offers a number of ways to make your stay in Tonga extra special, between private island-hopping boat charters and swimming with majestic humpback whales.
-Learn more in The Luxury Guide to Tongatapu.
+While it might not feature the lavish resorts like elsewhere in the South Pacific, Tongatapu offers a number of ways to make your stay in Tonga extra special, between swimming with majestic humpback whales and private island tours.
+Plan a more upscale getaway with The Luxury Guide to Tongatapu.